Christopher Moltisanti: Season 5

-Season six
+Season 6

-Part one
+Part I

 Chris is promoted to capo, in keeping with Tony's long-term plan to raise his nephew through the ranks until he eventually is appointed boss.
 He uses Chris to organize a sensitive hit on Rusty Millio.
 Chris initially questions Tony's decision to contract the job out to their friends in Naples, but later decides it was a smart move.
 He uses his Italian-speaking associate Corky Caporale to communicate with hitmen and provide them with weapons and instructions while paying him off with heroin.
-Chris' readiness for the responsibility of leading his own crew is unclear as he is distracted by a potential career in Hollywood, relapses into drug use, and displays unresolved feelings over his murdered fiancee.
+Chris' readiness for the responsibility of leading his own crew is unclear as he is distracted by a potential career in Hollywood, relapses into drug use, and displays unresolved feelings over his murdered fiancée.

 Chris' crew get involved in a credit card fraud scam; his AA sponsor James "Murmur" Zancone and Benny Fazio take numbers from local businesses and sell them on to associates Ahmed and Muhammad.
 He wonders about whether these men have links to terrorism.
 The use of numbers from Nuovo Vesuvio leads to a violent dispute between Benny and Tony's friend Artie Bucco.
 Tony blames Chris' trip to Los Angeles for the dispute not being settled quickly.

 Chris marries Kelli Lombardo after learning that she is pregnant with his child.
 He has a belated bachelor party with the Soprano crime family at Nuovo Vesuvio, where "Larry Boy" Barese makes a toast to his future.
 However, when he later delivers Corky's final payment, including more heroin, he cannot resist when he watches his friend inject the drug.
 He spends the night at the Feast of St. Elzear festival with a stray dog.

 Chris takes a road trip to Pennsylvania with Tony just before the feast.
 On their way home, they spot some bikers robbing a strip mall and take part of the haul for themselves.
 This leads to a firefight in which Chris shoots one of the bikers as Tony drives away.
 Later, the two get drunk on the wine they had stolen, and Chris recalls telling Tony of Adriana's treachery.
 The two express their love for and loyalty to each other, though when the two later try to recreate their camaraderie sober, it falls flat and ends in awkward silence.
 Months later, Chris is back in AA meetings.